 Like the Leaf in the PSPGWombats scenario, the Food class isn't going to do much of anything itself.
 The Person class will interact with it, much as the Wombat class interacted with the Leaf class.
 The class we want to edit is the Person class.
-We want to keep the code that we had earlier to do movement with isKeyDown, but we want to add onto that code that checks for whether we are standing on the same square as a food.
-If so, we want to pick it up and add it to our count.
+We want to keep the code that we had earlier to do movement with isKeyDown, but we want to add onto that code that checks for whether we are standing on the same square as an instance of Food.
+If the person is at the same location as a food, we want to pick it up and add it to our count.